- News>

-Singapore, June 05: The United Nations marked World Environment Day today with a focus on water, saying two billion people were dying for it.
+Singapore, June 05: The United Nations marked World Environment Day on Thursday with a focus on water, saying two billion people were dying for it.

 "Water-related diseases kill a child every eight seconds," UN Secretary-General Kofi Annan said in a statement marking the world body`s annual review of the state of the planet.